SyLaurence/technical-assessment-calendar/README.md

 ### :rocket: Installation guide

+Node: Make sure [node](https://nodejs.org/en/download) is installed on your machine!

 1. On your local machine, create a new folder "Technical Assessment - Calendar"
 2. Go to the New Folder and open CMD.
 3. Clone repository by entering this command in CMD: